-Send email invitations or share an invitation link with the access to your localization project in Crowdin.
+Send email invitations or share an invitation link with access to your localization project in Crowdin.
 You can invite:

 Professional translation is a paid service, where the approximate cost for your project is calculated or negotiated in the process of purchasing.

-Crowdin integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, Watson (IBM) Translator, and Yandex Translate.
+Crowdin integrates with the most popular Machine Translation (MT) engines such as Microsoft Translator, Google Translate, Google AutoML Translation, Yandex.Translate, DeepL Translator, Watson (IBM) Language Translator, and Amazon Translate.

-If you have an active community that is ready to help with translations you can try out crowdsourcing. Сooperate with users on a volunteer basis and reward them for their efforts in a way that works for both of you.
+If you have a popular product and an active community around it that would like to help you with translations, feel free to start crowdsourcing.
+It’s a good practice to cooperate with users on a volunteer basis and reward their efforts, providing them with some goods/discounts or in any other way that works for both parties.

 When working with the community translators, a good workflow looks the following way: community translators translate the project, and when the translations are finished, you can order professional proofreading from a translation agency to ensure high translation quality.